soodaayush/BVHApp/README.md

 ## Running the App

-- `npm install` to install all dependencies
+- `npm install` to install all dependencies.
-- `npm start` to start up the app
+- `npm start` to start up the app.
-- When the app is started, hit `i` to launch an iOS emulator via XCode, or `a` to launch an Android emulator via Android Studio
+- When the app is started, hit `i` to launch an iOS emulator via XCode, or `a` to launch an Android emulator via Android Studio.

 ## Inspiration